chuangcaleb/wtsa/_poosts/Film Reviews/Mulan II Rewrite – Beat Sheet.md

 (appalled)
 If you DIED?!
 Why would you DIE?!

-They continue, but Mulan starts throwing fatal blows.
+Mulan starts throwing fatal blows.

 SHANG
 Because of the mission!
 I just said so!
 It’s a simple question — why’s it so hard to give me a simple answer?

-MULAN
+MULAN^
 (talking over each other)
 You can’t die!
 We were supposed to be married!
 What kind of question is that?!